Title IV Financial Aid Satisfactory Academic Progress Policy

 Financial Aid Appeals

-- Students placed on “Financial Aid Suspension” due to extenuating circumstances may appeal this status by completing the Satisfactory Academic Progress Appeal (PDF) form.
+- Students placed on “Financial Aid Suspension” due to extenuating circumstances may appeal this status by completing the Satisfactory Academic Progress Appeal form and submitting supporting documentation and a graduation plan.

 - Students who have completed the appeal process and have been approved will be placed on “Financial Aid Probation”.
 Students must complete each probationary term in good standing to avoid being placed back on “Financial Aid Suspension”.